Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus-positive infectious mononucleosis

 Infectious mononucleosis (IM) is caused by EBV in ~90% of cases; the remaining cases are caused by human cytomegalovirus, adenovirus, or toxoplasma.
 HIV, rubella, and Hepatitis viruses A, B, and C can produce an illness resembling IM.
 The acute EBV infection is usually asymptomatic or mild in children <5 years old whereas 25–75% of adolescents and adults develop overt IM after infection.
 The signs and symptoms of IM occur within weeks of EBV infection.
 Most cases involve a self-limiting flu-like illness or a mild to moderate illness of fever, sore throat, enlarged, painful lymph nodes in the head and neck, and/or an enlarged spleen.
 These manifestations usually abate within six weeks.
-More severe cases persist beyond six weeks and may be accompanied by uncommon but serious complications such as hepatitis, anemia, thrombocytopenia, hemophagocytosis, meningoencephalitis, myocarditis, pericarditis, pneumonitis, parotitis, pancreatitis and, in rare but extremely severe cases, life-threatening complications such as rupture or the spleen or disease-transitions to other LPD such as hemophagocytic lymphohisiocytosis (HLH), chronic active EBV (CAEBV), or lymphoma.
+More severe cases persist beyond six weeks and may be accompanied by uncommon but serious complications such as hepatitis, anemia, thrombocytopenia, hemophagocytosis, meningoencephalitis, myocarditis, pericarditis, pneumonitis, parotitis, pancreatitis and, in rare but extremely severe cases, life-threatening complications such as rupture of the spleen or disease-transitions to other LPD such as hemophagocytic lymphohistiocytosis (HLH), chronic active EBV (CAEBV), or lymphoma.

 During the infection's acute phase, individuals generally have high levels of infective EBV in their oral/nasal secretions plus high blood levels of EBV, atypical lymphocytes, CD8 T cells, and memory B cells (up to 50% of the latter cells are EBV+).
 The tonsils and cervical lymph nodes in these cases are hyperplasic and contain mixtures of normal-appearing lymphocytes, activated lymphocytes, plasma cells, and Reed–Sternberg-like cells.
 Many of these normal-appearing and activated B cells and a small percentage of the tissue's T and NK cells are EBV+ with the virus being mostly in its lytic cycle rather than latent phases.
 The diagnosis of mild IM cases is often overlooked or made based on clinical and routine laboratory findings.
 These cases as well as asymptomatic and more severe cases of EBV infection are diagnosed definitively as EBV-associated by finding during the initial infection period the Epstein–Barr virus, IgM antibody to EBV viral-capsid antigen (VCA-IgM), IgG antibody to VCA (IgG-VCA), and IgG antibody to EBV viral-capsid antigen (EBNA1-IgG) in the blood and/or finding EBV in the oral/nasal secretions.
 There are no controlled studies on the treatment of uncomplicated EBV+ IM.
 Short-term courses of corticosteroid drugs are often prescribed for patients with airways obstruction, autoimmune reactions (e.g. autoimmune anemia or thrombocytopenia), or other complications of the disease.
 Treatment of these and the severest IM cases generally use regimens directed at the specific features of each type of complication.